pwentz/trade-leaf-api/README.md

   - `TRADE_LEAF_SECRET` - this is the sha used for encryption when building JSON Web Tokens for authentication.
   - `DBM_MIGRATION_STORE` - this is the absolute path of the `migrations` folder where the migrations are stored.
   - `DBM_DATABASE` - this is the connection string for the database
+  - `WS_SECRET` - this is the secret key that is used during the handshake with the websockets server.

 ## Testing